-We have identified a cross section of businesses that include the best industries for starting a business.
+We have identified a cross-section of businesses that include the best industries to start a business.
 The industries we have outlined have great potential and are still in their early days of development.
 These prospective industries are a great place to become a key industry player.

 The industries we recommend are as follows:

 Jeff Bezos created a stir in the Twittersphere when he discussed that Amazon could deliver products via drones.
 His theory is not that far-fetched given that Amazon did spend $775 million in 2012 to buy Kiva Systems, which manufacturers robotic-guided vehicles.
 These products streamline the process of packaging products and shipping them.
 These technologies essentially speed up the process of order fulfillment.

 AGVs are used in many industries, however, their startup costs are quite high.
 While the costs are high now, it is not certain they will remain high due to the constant evolution of the product within this industry.
 In order to be competitive in this industry, one must be quite advanced in robotics and computer systems.
 While there is not extensive competition, some of the AGV players to date are America In Motion, Ward Systems, Savant Automation, Dematic Group, and JBT.

 The housing industry is returning to a healthy equilibrium as supply and demand come back in the market.
 Green construction is flourishing, which promotes designs that are sensitive to energy-efficiency and environmental sustainability.
 This sector is greatly aided by tax credits assigned to relevant products.
 Within the next few years, more than half of all commercial and institutional construction will have a decided tint of green, according to the U.S. Green Building Council.